irrelevation/talks/Sessions.md

 - Encrypt your tokens if you put sensitive information in header or payload.
 - Make sure your app rejects unsigned JWTs (i.e. JWTs with the `alg:none` header).
+- Keep the lifetime of your tokens short.

 ### Claims
 The payload can contain three different kind of claims.